Indoor vs Outdoor Sauna: Which Is Right for You?

 -

-Slightly higher upfront cost
+Slightly higher upfront cost in some cases

 Choose an indoor sauna if: